nickcafferry/Python-videos-for-beginners/source/python-for-beginners/02 - Print/index.rst

 - "this is a string"
 - 'this is also a string'

-The input function allows you to prompt a user for a value
+The input function allows you to prompt a user for a value：

+.. py:function:: input([prompt])

+   If the prompt argument is present, it is written to standard output without a trailing newline.
+The function then reads a line from input, converts it to a string (stripping a trailing newline), and returns that.
+When EOF is read, EOFError is raised.
+Example:

+   >>> s = input('--> ')
+   --> Monty Python's Flying Circus
+   >>> s
+   "Monty Python's Flying Circus"

+   If the readline module was loaded, then input() will use it to provide elaborate line editing and history features.

+   Raises an auditing event builtins.input with argument prompt before reading input

+   Raises an auditing event builtins.input/result with the result after successfully reading input.

 - `input <https://docs.python.org/3/library/functions.html#input>`_